Sheridan Railroad Historic District

 The Sheridan Railroad Historic District, in Sheridan, Wyoming, is a 37 acre historic district which was listed on the National Register of Historic Places in 2004.

-The district includes railroad-related resources and a well-preserved working-class neighborhood.
+The district includes railroad-related resources and a preserved working-class neighborhood.

 The district includes 110 contributing buildings and two contributing structures in an area including 201-841 Broadway and 508-955 N. Gould.

 A master plan was created for development of the district.